MPetovick/FormiGO/README.md

 ## Support

-For support during the alpha phase, please create an issue in this repository or contact our development team at [email address].
+For support during the alpha phase, please create an issue in this repository or contact our development team at Telegram @MP_Systems.

 ---